botanist/eagle-lbr/README.md

 # eagle-lbr
-EAGLE libraries for various parts
+EAGLE libraries for various parts.

+If you find bugs or make improvements please send us a pull request.